 Use this tab to add staffers to a project and identify their role.
 You can also determine if they’re a team lead, which gives them reviewal and approval privileges.
-Click here to learn more about assigning work to team members.

 The bill rates tab is where you add basic and custom billing rates.

 - Basic rates are rates you routinely use when staffers create an invoice for the project.
 Think of this rate as a default rate.

 - Custom rates are specific rates you want to apply for a specific staffer or activity, or both.
 It’ll override the base rate.
 Think of these rates as exceptions to the basic rates “rule.”

 Click here to learn more about setting up bill rates.

 Within the task tab, you can see an overview of your tasks, add new tasks and subtasks with the task editor, and access allocations.
 Allocations is our resource allocation feature that’s available to users with the Premier level of service.

 Use the task editor to add tasks and task-related information all at once.

 Your window will look like this when you use the task editor:

 Create activities for your staffers.
 Think of activities as smaller “to do’s” or reminders, such as send an email to a client or schedule a conference call.